lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 In the very left-most vertical sidebar of icons, the top icon is a file folder, and that is the default view.
 The left sidebar lists folders in the user's home directory (e.g., DATA, WORK, and notebooks).
-Launching a terminal (the default is a linux bash terminal) and using the command ``ls`` will return the same list.
+Launching a terminal (the default is a linux bash terminal) and using the command "ls" will return the same list.
 Navigate the file system and open files by double-clicking on folders and files in the left sidebar.

 Although the file browser is a handy way to navigate your user home space, it does not allow you to navigate to, e.g., the shared data space.